 You’ll probably feel a bit nervous & awkward at first but before you know it you’ll forget there's even a camera there and start to focus on each other.
 You will be really grateful for a bit of downtime together on the day to cuddle, chat, laugh and having some time to take each other in.
 Literally every couple I've worked with has had the same hang ups and all worry how they will look in their pictures.
 Just relax, stop worrying how your hair looks, trust me to give you a small amount of guidance and it will all be fine.
 Promise!
-So just suck it up, get in close, hug it out, have a smooch & look all gooey eyed at each other!
+So get in close, hug it out, have a smooch & look all gooey eyed at each other!

 You will probably cringe and be worried that you look silly at the time but you’ll be left with some beautiful natural photos of you both together.
 After the initial nerves of getting in front of the camera fade away, you will LOVE spending this time together having your photo taken.
 You won't worry about double chins from laughing or seeing a few more wrinkles than you like when you get your pictures back as they will really mean so much to you.